 “KOTAI Biotechnologies, Inc. is a company offering state-of-the-art research capability to researchers in academia and industries.
-Our strong research basis has been established through collaborative research projects with top clinical researchers on various disease areas in Japan for years.
-We are not just a simple service provider but your research partner with deep understandings of your needs.”
+For years, our strong research basis has been established through collaborative research projects with top clinical researchers on various disease areas in Japan.
+We are not just a simple service provider but your research partner with a deep understanding of your needs.”

-Isolating nuclei is a critical step for single nuclear RNA-sequencing and ATAC-sequencing workflows.
-Ensuring that non-clustered, debris free samples are obtained is crucial to successful library preparation.
-However, nuclei isolated from tissue samples such as a brain have high debris compared to that from cultured cells.
-Even when debris does not affect library preparation itself, it is important to count nuclei accurately for single cell analysis.
-Dual fluorescence counting using the CellDrop™ FL Automated Cell Counter can clearly distinguish nuclei, unlysed intact cells and debris by acridine orange/propidium iodide (AO/PI) counting.
+Isolating nuclei is critical for single nuclear RNA-sequencing and ATAC-sequencing workflows.
+Ensuring that non-clustered, debris-free samples are obtained is crucial to successful library preparation.
+However, nuclei isolated from tissue samples such as a brain have higher debris than cultured cells.
+Even when debris does not affect library preparation itself, it is important to count nuclei accurately for single-cell analysis.
+Dual fluorescence counting using the CellDrop™ FL Automated Cell Counter can clearly distinguish nuclei, unlysed intact cells, and debris by acridine orange/propidium iodide (AO/PI) counting.

 The success of nuclei isolation can be measured via cell viability applications.
 In traditional cell viability testing, the AO/PI dye combination stains live cells so they fluoresce green and dead cells fluoresce red.
-However in this specific application, the stain will also label successfully isolated nuclei red and any remaining intact cells green.
-This allows the user to calculate the residual intact cells that carryover as a percent of total counted and determine if the experimental workflow can proceed.
-The CellDrop can measure cell viability as well as cell count using acridine orange and propidium iodide (AO/PI) or trypan blue.
-In this technical note, isolated nuclei were measured from mouse brain with both AO/PI and trypan blue.
+However, in this specific application, the stain will also label successfully isolated nuclei red and any remaining intact cells green.
+This allows the user to calculate the residual intact cells that carry over as a percent of the total counted and determine if the experimental workflow can proceed.
+The CellDrop can measure cell viability and cell count using acridine orange and propidium iodide (AO/PI) or trypan blue.
+In this technical note, isolated nuclei were measured from regions of the mouse brain with both AO/PI and trypan blue.
 The settings are described in Tables 1 and 2.

 The results of cell counting and viability assessment are shown in Figure 1.
 The viability using trypan blue was 54%, whereas that in AO/PI was 1.8%, dramatically lower than trypan blue.
-Observations of the samples using a microscope indicate most were stained with trypan blue (Figure 2) suggesting non-viable cells.
-However, manual inspection of CellDrop trypan blue images reveal that debris resembling live cells may be counted, and some nuclei were not counted (Figure 3).
-In contrast, AO/PI is specific for live/dead cells and intact nucleic and does not stain debris.
-In this experiment, it can be clearly seen that trypan blue underestimates the total cell count, and will overestimate live cell number compared to AO/PI.
-Differentiation of cells and debris is achieved using the two fluorophores in this study.
+Observations of the samples using a microscope indicate most were stained with trypan blue (Figure 2), suggesting non-viable cells.
+However, manual inspection of CellDrop trypan blue images reveals that debris resembling live cells may be counted, and some nuclei were not counted (Figure 3).
+In contrast, AO/PI is specific for live/dead cells and intact nuclei and does not stain debris.
+In this experiment, it can be clearly seen that trypan blue underestimates the total cell count and overestimates live cell number compared to AO/PI.
+Cell and debris are differentiated using the two fluorophores in this study.
 The nuclear pore complex will allow passive diffusion up to 30-60 kDa.
 Both AO and PI (~0.6 kDa) freely pass into the nucleus and will display a red signal due to a FRET interaction between the two fluorophores.
 While both fluorophores can easily pass into the nucleus, only AO can diffuse across an intact cell membrane.
 This highlights live, intact cells as green while labeling all successfully isolated nuclei as red.
-Minimizing the number of intact cells in the isolation is important, so accurately enumerating the intact cells with AO/PI can improve quality control and improve consistency in the results of downstream workflows.
-Given the required precision of the downstream workflows, well characterized dyes like AO and PI and automated counting platforms that increase the precision of cell counting should be utilized for accurate and reproducible results within, and between labs, in future experiments with the isolated nuclei.
+Minimizing the number of intact cells in isolation is important, so accurately enumerating the intact cells with AO/PI can improve quality control and improve consistency in the results of downstream workflows.
+Given the required precision of the downstream workflows, well-characterized dyes like AO and PI and automated counting platforms that increase the precision of cell counting should be utilized for accurate and reproducible results within and between labs, in future experiments with the isolated nuclei.